Financial-Times/origami/README.md

 # o-date

-o-date provides javascript utilities for formatting and updating dates in FT style.
-This component is mainly useful when you want your dates formatted to express relative time.
+o-date formats `time` elements in the FT style, and supports formatting dates in relative time.

 - [Markup](#markup)
 - [JavaScript](#javascript)